jrclogic/SMCDEL/README.md

 ## Used BDD packages

 SMCDEL can be used with four different BDD packages.
+To compile and run the benchmark BENCHMC you will have to install all of them.

 * Data.HasCacBDD from https://github.com/m4lvin/HasCacBDD which runs CacBDD from http://kailesu.net/CacBDD/